Table of Contents

 11. Stranger by the Lake (2013)

-A dreamily-shot slow-burn psychological drama that expertly builds atmosphere, dread, and tension, Stranger by the Lake is a cruising-themed French thriller that’s best enjoyed knowing as little as possible before going in…so just go watch it already!
+A dreamily-shot slow-burn psychological drama that expertly builds atmosphere, dread, and tension, Stranger by the Lake is a cruising-themed thriller from France that’s best enjoyed knowing as little as possible before going in…so just go watch it already!

 10. The Rules of Attraction (2002)